National Remembrance Day and Memorial

 National Police Remembrance Day is a yearly service to honour our Victoria Police colleagues that have passed away.

-This day honours the dedicated police officers who have died serving their community.
-It also allows Victoria Police and the community to pay their respects to Victoria Police employees who have lost their lives over the last 12 months through illness or other circumstances.
+Victoria Police and the community pay their respects to the officers who have lost their lives over the past 12 months while serving their community.

 The Blue Ribbon Foundation also holds Victoria's Blue Ribbon Day on the same date.